 Statement on Standards of Professional Conduct (American Historical Association) applies to students as much as it applies to professionals.

 Oral History Society: Is Your Oral History Legal and Ethical?
-While addressing issues in the United Kingdom, these still apply to US historians.
+Written for those in the United Kingdom, these guidelines still apply to US historians.

 Ethical Blogging: Sourcing Images is oriented towards bloggers, but offers tips on copyright, ethical use, and sources for everyone.